Admission Control and Query Queuing

 The admission control feature is similar in some ways to the YARN resource management framework, and they can be used separately or together.
 This section describes some similarities and differences, to help you decide when to use one, the other, or both together.

-for workloads consisting primarily of Impala queries and other SQL statements.
+primarily of Impala queries and other SQL statements.
+It sets

 Because the admission control system is not aware of other Hadoop workloads such as MapReduce jobs, you might use YARN with static service pools on heterogeneous CDH 5 clusters where resources are shared between Impala and other Hadoop components.
 Devote a percentage of cluster resources to Impala, allocate another percentage for MapReduce and other batch-style workloads; let admission control handle the concurrency and memory usage for the Impala work within the cluster, and let YARN manage the remainder of work within the cluster.